LiquidFiles Documentation

 Often we get questions like, we run LiquidFiles v2.3.4, is that version vulnerable to Heartbleed?

-LiquidFiles does not work like that - specific CentOS patches are not installed by specific LiquidFiles versions.
+LiquidFiles does not work like that - specific Ubuntu patches are not installed by specific LiquidFiles versions.

-When you update LiquidFiles, it will update to the latest available CentOS updates at the time of the update.
-This means that if you update LiquidFiles after CentOS/RedHat has released a patch you will be protected, regardless of specific LiquidFiles version you update to.
+When you update LiquidFiles, it will update to the latest available Ubuntu updates at the time of the update.
+This means that if you update LiquidFiles after Ubuntu has released a patch you will be protected, regardless of specific LiquidFiles version you update to.

 Enabling Auto-Updates